aarunku5/LINGO-Eurovis-2023/README.md

             "output": "survived.",
             "explanation": "Here, the answer does not fit with the question grammatically.
 The correct answer would have been \"survive\".
 Remember to copy your answer directly from the given fact, as questions have been formed after rearranging their associated facts."

+---

+## Correlation View

+We show correlation views for link thresholds of 0.8, 0.7, and 0.6.
+The 10 tasks (T1-T10) can be found in the subfolder "Tasks".
+The following observations of the linguistic characteristics of the various task instructions can be used to provide context to how links are formed between clusters.

+**- General Characteristics:**
+            - None of the tasks have the same source dataset.
+            - All of the tasks fall within the answer generation category.
+            - None of the tasks use verbatim definitions.
+            - None of thhe tasks have common positive/negative examples.

+**- Definitions:**
+            - T1-T7 all involve span-based selection to generate the answer.
+T8-T10 involve the generation of text-content based on the context of input, but which are not necessarily contained within the input.
+            - T1, T2 exhibit high similarity in the definition, particularly in the case of 'Things to Avoid' as well as 'Emphasis and Caution'.
+            - T3, T4 use similar language to T1, T2 and additionally specify that the shortest continuous text span should be selected to generate a relevant answer.
+Therefore they place further constraints on the expected output.
+            - T5's definition does not use similar language to T1-T4 in the definition, and in fact has the shortest length definition across all instructions.
+            - T6, T7 also specify that span-based selection needs to be used for a larger volume of text input (i.e., a paragraph is used as the input instead of 1-2 sentences).
+T7 additionally provides contextual info on the types of reasoning to perform on the given input.
+            - T8-T10 involve the generation of text as output with reference to the input context.
+T8 requires event durations to be specified based on common sense reasoning with relation to the input.
+T9 explicitly asks for conversational, non-stereotypical answers to be provided as a response to the input.
+T10 is a story completion task, and requires the model to provide the ending for a 3-sentence story.

+**- Positive Examples:**